‘Big Bang Theory’s’ Johnny Galecki Still Has ‘High School Crush’ On ‘Roseanne’ Character

 Galecki was asked to reprise his character in a new episode.

-He told People magazine that being on the reconstructed set “was most surreal experience I’ve ever had.
+He told People magazine that being on the reconstructed set was the “most surreal experience I’ve ever had.
 I was excited to see everyone in the same room again but what I wasn’t expecting was walking onto that set again, which the designers recreated to a T.”

 Regarding his crush, he told People he felt “great relief in the fact that this character, 21 years later, was still dormant and resurfaced almost immediately.
 It’s kind of creepy, those characters they reside in you for a long, long time.”